AmigaGPU/fat-agnus/2K19-04-15_vim_how_we_started.md

 URC = Universitair Reken Centrum -> University Computer Lab

 This document is a _w.i.p_ it's not finished yet.
-I publish it now since it's been in the pipeline for a while already and is already in a readable state
+I publish it now since it's been in the pipeline for a while already & is already in **a readable state**

 Direct link to the last synced version:
 <https://github.com/AmigaGPU/fat-agnus/blob/master/2019-04-04-building-a-programming-env-in-2k19-3.md>